 Organized bird walks at the park began in 2008 and are conducted in partnership with the DuPage Birding Club.
 The walks are free, friendly and new birders are always welcome.
 Kids ages 8 and up are also welcome if accompanied by an adult.
 Please note that most walks have a participation limit (usually 15 or 20) and advance registration is required.

 To stay informed, join the Cantigny Birding e-mail list.
 You’ll receive bird walk reports and, occasionally, messages about rare birds seen on the estate.
 Send your request to Jeff Reiter at email@example.com.

 Seasonal Bird Walks

 Bird walks at Cantigny Park, Cantigny Golf and sometimes in neighboring St. James Farm Forest Preserve are held March through December in partnership with the DuPage Birding Club.
 Check the Cantigny.org calendar for dates, locations and starting times, which vary by season.
 Most walks are capped at 20 participants.
-Binoculars are available if you wish to borrow a pair – first come, first served.
+Binoculars are available for borrowing on a first-come, first-served basis.

 Observing birds from one place, instead of walking around, can be an effective strategy.
 Birders call it a “Big Sit.”
 Our first such event took place on top of Cantigny Park’s Butterfly Hill on September 14, 2019.
-About 30 birders participated and spotted 43 species.
-It was so much fun we plan to do it again on September 12, 2020!
+It’s a great spot and we’ll be there again this coming September.
+Check the Cantigny.org calendar for more information.

 Purple Martin Colony